Kong/docs.konghq.com/app/_src/gateway/support/third-party.md

 toc: false
 ---

-These are services which are used in day to day operation of Kong Gateway.
+These are services which are used in day to day operation of {{site.base_gateway}}.
 Use of these services may be optional, or they may be required by certain plugins.

 Kong aims to support the last 2 versions of any third party tool, plus the current managed version if available.